Tunnelling to avoid superior firepower or airpower became a common strategy in the late 20th century.

-Many of the world’s disputed areas have extensive tunnel systems and TS technology such as swarmdozers make further excavations relatively simple.
+Many of the world’s disputed areas have extensive tunnel systems and THS technology such as swarmdozers make further excavations relatively simple.

-The presence of Kobold-80s is often hard to determine since they usually time the attack of their cyberswarms for maximum effect and may decline to attack strong parties.
+The presence of Kobold-80s is often hard to determine since they usually time the attack of their cyberswarms for maximum effect, and may decline to attack strong parties.

 Why so many people enter a tunnel and are never seen again may become a mystery or subject of local superstition.